I HAVE had a week filled with birthdays, pregnancies and random celebrations.

 This has made me reflect on the difference between the way women and men treat the issue of eating out.

-At the pub or restaurant, I will carefully scrutinise the menu for important things like what dish looks bigger or if any of my dining companions are ordering something that could turn out to be better than mine.
+At the pub or restaurant, I will carefully scrutinise the menu for important things like what dish looks bigger or if any of my dining companions are ordering something that could turn out to be

 Nothing ruins a meal faster than seeing someone flaunt a superior choice in front of me.